Dear New Driver,

 Congratulations on reaching this important milestone toward adulthood.

-I encourage you to be active learners as you progress through the Graduated Driver License classes and on-the-road training.
-Your parent or guardian also will be helpful as you gain more driving experience, and not just because they'll accompany you on your practice drives.
+You are encouraged to be an active learner as you progress through the Graduated Driver Licensing process.
+Knowing and understanding the process and its expectations will be beneficial for you.
+Your parent or guardian will also be helpful as you gain more driving experience, and not just because they'll accompany you on your practice drives.
 You should look to them to observe their safe driving habits.
+The law requires them to certify that you have spent a minimum of 50 hours behind the wheel, including 10 at night, when you apply for a Level 2 license.

 We look forward to seeing you when you visit for your picture on your first driver's license.